+OCC has also met with Clinical Staff from Civil Service clinics in order to draw on their experiences serving specific communities and the partnerships and tools they have successfully used to increase language capacity in their respective clinics.
 The lack of language access services in a health care setting can create communication challenges and barriers to quality health care.
-Often this leads to a lower quality of overall health care and higher health costs for these patients.
+Often this leads to less service penetration in communities that need it, lower quality of overall health care and higher health costs for these patients.